Distribution: Occurring on both sides of the Cascades crest in Washington; Alaska to California, east to the Atlantic Coast.

-Habitat: In sluggish streams and ponds, low to moderate elevations
+Habitat: In sluggish streams, ponds, lakes, and mudflats at low to moderate elevations.

 Conservation Status: Not of concern

 Pubescent, aquatic perennial, the stem flaccid, rooting at the nodes, 1-2 mm. thick and up to 1 m. long.